 If you stowed away your potted mums indoors for the winter, gradually start exposing your plants to light before planting them outdoors.
 Once planted, water and feed as you would other mums in your garden.

 4. Trim Back Mum Foliage and Fertilize in Summer

 Cut mums back to about half their height—go ahead, use hedge shears—around the Fourth of July to prevent them from getting lanky and ﬂopping over.
 If you’ve planted one of the Igloo series, wait until after its ﬁrst bloom to trim, then enjoy its second bloom in the fall.
-Supplement plant with a water-soluble fertilizer to encourage strong branching and bud formation.
+Supplement with a water-soluble fertilizer to encourage strong branching and bud formation.

 Every few years, you'll need to divide your hardy mums to keep them healthy and vigorous.
-As soon as the last hard frost passes, use a clean spade to dig up your established plant after new growth has emerged.
-Use the spade to separate all clusters of the plant, separating the vigorous pieces first.
-Replant your new divisions in a fresh bed.
+In spring, dig up your established plant after new growth has emerged.
+Use the side of a spade to separate the plant's root ball into several pieces.
+Replant your new divisions and water them in well.